Adamya-Kumar/NodeJS-Auth-jwt/README.md

 Token Expiry: The JWT has a specified expiration time to enhance security.
 Users need to refresh their tokens to stay authenticated.

-#Endpoints:
+# Endpoints:

-POST /signup: Create a new user account.
+POST /signup: Create a new user account.\n
 POST /login: Authenticate and receive a JWT.

 ## Database: